fvalencia/internations/README.md

 ### Notes

 * Development time 6 hours.
-* I used this Starter kit because I'm that experienced in React and wanted to show that I can work with new technologies.
+* I used this Starter kit because I'm not that experienced in React and wanted to show that I can work with new technologies.
 * Developed and Tested on Google Chrome v59, Mac OS Sierra.

 ### How to run it.